dss-extensions/DSS-Python/README.md

 ## Recent changes

-Check the [changelog](docs/changelog.md#0101) document for a more detailed list.
+Check the [changelog](docs/changelog.md#0103) document for a detailed list.

+- **2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.**
-- **2019-02-28 / version 0.10.2: Some small fixes, adds the missing `CtrlQueue.Push`, faster LoadShapes and new property `DSS.AllowEditor` to toggle editor calls.**
+- 2019-02-28 / version 0.10.2: Some small fixes, adds the missing `CtrlQueue.Push`, faster LoadShapes and new property `DSS.AllowEditor` to toggle editor calls.
 - 2019-02-17 / version 0.10.1: Integrate DSS C-API changes/fix, some small fixes, and more error-checking.
 - 2018-11-17 / version 0.10.0: Lots of changes, fixes and new features.
 Check the new [changelog](docs/changelog.md#0100) document for a list.
 - 2018-08-12 / version 0.9.8: Reorganize modules (v7 and v8), adds 8 missing methods and new backend methods for OpenDSSDirect.py v0.3+.
 Integrates many fixes from DSS_CAPI and the upstream OpenDSS.